PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/error-handling.md

   ]
 }
 ```

-Now the problems with this approach ->
+#### Problems with This Approach

+The current approach has several issues that can pose challenges for developers:

+1. Lack of Type Safety in `errors` Key:
-1. The `errors` key of a GraphQL response is not type safe.
-Graphql is loved because of the consistency and type safety it provides, we do not get the same with the `errors` array.
-They are specified, but introspection tells a client nothing about what might be found in them, they're harder to evolve, and harder to extend.
+The `errors` key in a GraphQL response lacks type safety.
+GraphQL is appreciated for its consistency and type safety, which unfortunately isn't fully carried over to the `errors` array.
+While the errors are specified, introspection does not provide the client with detailed information about what to expect in those errors.
+This lack of clarity makes the `errors` array harder to evolve and extend.

+2. Null Values in Nested Resolvers:
-2. By default if the `errors` array is present then the resulting query will return `null` in the `data` field.If a non-nullable field returns null, GraphQL will raise an error.
-So, null value for a nested resolver results in the whole data object being returned as null and the error message will not provide any additional information about why the field returned null unless specifically handled in the resolver.But if a nested resolver is nullable then an error in the nsted resolver will not affect other fields.
-However, it will specify the path of the error within the root resolver response itself.
-For the client apps this would require extra effort in extracting and customizing errors.
+When the `errors` array is present in the response, the resulting query will return `null` in the `data` field.
+However, if a non-nullable field returns `null`, GraphQL will raise an error.
+Consequently, if a nested resolver returns a null value, the entire data object is returned as null, and the error message won't provide additional information about why the field returned null unless explicitly handled in the resolver.
+Handling nullable nested resolvers introduces complexities for client applications, as they need to make extra efforts to extract and customize errors.

+3. Complexity of GraphQL Errors vs. API Domain Errors:
-3. GraphQL errors encode exceptional scenarios - like a service being down or some other internal failure.
-Errors which are part of the API domain should be captured within that domain, and relayed to the client as information, NOT Graphql error.
+GraphQL errors are designed to encode exceptional scenarios, such as when a service is down or an internal failure occurs.
+However, errors that are part of the API domain should ideally be captured within that domain and relayed to the client as informational messages, not GraphQL errors.
+Distinguishing between GraphQL errors and domain-specific errors is crucial for a more effective error-handling strategy.

+By addressing these problems, developers can enhance the reliability and maintainability of GraphQL-based APIs, providing a more robust and user-friendly experience for clients.

 ## User Errors vs Developer Errors